Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Illustration: Premature Deaths in Georgia

 \subsection{Data Description}

-We consider analyzing influential factors for the number of premature deaths in state of Georgia using the proposed methods.
-The dataset is available at \url{www.countyhealthrankings.org} with 159 observations corresponding to the 159 counties in state of Georgia of the year 2015.
-For each county, the dependent variable is the number of the premature deaths of each county.
+In this study, the proposed methods are used to analyze the factors that influence the number of premature deaths in Georgia.
+The objective of this study is to investigate the relationship between premature deaths and environmental factors such as PM 2.5 and food environment index.
+The dataset is available at \url{www.countyhealthrankings.org} with 159 observations corresponding to the 159 counties in state of Georgia in 2015.
+For each county, the dependent variable is the number of the premature death in each county.
 The premature death is the death that occurs before the average age of death in a certain population.
-The Figure presents the number of the premature death of each county.
 In the United States, the average age of death is about 75 years.
-The dependent variable is the number of life lost per 100,000 population before age 75 in each county.
-The two covariates we consider in this paper is PM 2.5 ($X_1$) and food environment index ($X_2$).
+The dependent variable is the number of lives lost per 100,000 population before age 75 in each county.
+The two covariates we consider in this paper are PM 2.5 ($X_1$) and food environment index ($X_2$).
 PM 2.5 is the average daily density of fine particulate matter in micrograms per cubic meter.
 The food environment index is the index of factors that contribute to a healthy food environment, 0 (worst) to 10 (best).
-Figure \ref{fig:covariate_map} presents a visualization of the two covariates on the Georgia map.
+Figures \ref{panel_response} and \ref{panel_covariate} present a visualization of the response and two covariates on the Georgia map.